Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 In this way, car insurance functions like any other insurance: You pay into an insurance policy, typically through monthly payments called insurance premiums.
 And by knowing your insurance policy terms, you know that if the worst case happens, you’re covered by your policy up to a predetermined or adjustable amount before additional money comes out of your pocket.

 Why does the law require me to have car insurance?

 You won’t find a federal law that requires car insurance.
 Rather, it’s at the state level that mandates at least some level of car insurance for drivers.

 In most cases, you’re required to carry at least liability insurance, rather than a comprehensive policy that includes liability and collision.
-Liability insurance is nearly always required because it protects other drivers and pedestrians in an accident, not necessarily your own life and property.
+Liability insurance is nearly always required because it protects other drivers and pedestrians in an accident, but not your own life and property.

-But it doesn’t mean that insurance doesn’t benefit your needs: Any damage to your own vehicle is also covered when you extend your coverage to include collision and comprehensive, protecting you from the high repair and medical bills that can result from an accident.
+However, it doesn’t mean that insurance doesn’t benefit your needs: Any damage to your own vehicle is also covered when you extend your coverage to include collision and comprehensive, protecting you from the high repair and medical bills that can result from an accident.

 Comprehensive policies also cover damages related to fire, severe weather, runaway grocery carts or other situations beyond your control that don’t involve a collision with another car.

 What do laws say about car insurance?

 Laws and penalties vary by state, but nearly all states have legislation in place that makes it illegal to drive without car insurance.

 States like Arizona and Alabama allow you to forgo your typical coverage by depositing money into a state fund or bond that’s used as collateral to cover damages resulting from an accident.
-But these deposits can be as high as $50,000 — often higher than what you’d pay for a typical car insurance policy.
+But these deposits can be as high as $50,000 — often higher than what you’d pay for car insurance.